weichen2046/CameraDemoForAndroidThings/README.md

 Key process of setup camera preview extract from example [Android Camera2 Example][AndroidCamera2].

+In order to support camera preview, you should enable hardware acceleration for your `Activity` or `Application`.
+More information about hardware acceleration, please refer to [Android Things Realse Notes][AndroidThingsRleaseNotes] and [Android Hardware Acceleration][HardwareAcceleration].

 ## Capture still picutre support

 Key process of capture still picture extract from example [Doorbell][Doorbell].